 Marjorie (Marj) Press

-Marj Press is a commissioner on the Seattle Planning Commission, currently serving her second term.
-She holds a master's degree from the George Washington University and a bachelor's degree from the University of Massachusetts, Amherst.
+Press served two terms as a commissioner on the Seattle Planning Commission (2013-2019).
+She has a master's degree in urban and regional planning from The George Washington University.
 Press has 20-plus years of planning experience primarily managing the environmental analysis of transportation projects.
-She has served APA in a variety of leadership roles, including as chair of the Divisions Council and advisor to the APA Board of Directors, member of APA's Diversity Task Force, member of APA's Governance Committee, a member of the 2015 National Planning Conference Local Host Committee, and founding member and chair of the LGBTQ and Planning Division.
-She currently serves on the APA membership committee and the Policy Guide Advocacy workgroup.
-She was the 2015 recipient of the Division Council's Terry F. Holzheimer, FAICP, Leadership Award.
+Press is a 30-plus year member of APA and has served in a variety of leadership roles, including as chair of the Divisions Council and advisor to the APA Board of Directors, member of APA's Leadership Development Committee, Diversity Task Force, Governance Committee, the 2015 National Planning Conference Local Host Committee, and founding member and chair of the LGBTQ and Planning Division.
+She currently serves on the APA Planning Officials Committee (chair 2018-2019) and the Membership Committee.
+She received the Divisions Council's Terry F. Holzheimer, FAICP Leadership Award in 2015.
 Press is a founding member and co-owner of Terra Plata in Seattle.

 Director at Large, Focused